-24 Mar Health Care Resources in Michigan
+24 Mar Healthcare Resources and HRT for the Transgender Community in Michigan

 You know that we want you to be healthy and safe.
 To help you with your health care journey we are creating a list, by state of health care organizations that serve the transgender, nonbinary, gender queer and non-comforming community.
 While we are creating this site for you, we are also doing this weekly post on health care.
 While it’s nice to have a list, in these posts we can also give you a few details on what each of the organizations we post actually do.
 We’ll just go through the states alphabetically, unless you send us a note and request a particular state and we’ll move requests to the top of the list.